-Debug .NET apps on Raspberry Pi
+Debug .NET apps on ARM single-board computers

-Debugging .NET apps running on ARM-based IoT devices like Raspberry Pi presents a unique challenge.
+Debugging .NET apps running on ARM-based SBCs like Raspberry Pi presents a unique challenge.
 If desired, you can install Visual Studio Code and the .NET SDK on the device and develop locally.
-However, the Visual Studio Code extension for C# is not compatible with 32-bit operating systems, so debugging locally from Visual Studio Code is not supported in these environments.
-In addition, even in a 64-bit environment, the device's performance is such that debugging locally is not recommended.
-Accordingly, this article describes how to debug .NET apps on Raspberry Pi and similar devices remotely from a development computer.
+However, the device's performance is such that coding and debugging locally is not ideal.
+Additionally, the Visual Studio Code extension for C# is not compatible with 32-bit ARM operating systems.
+Consequently, functionality like IntelliSense and debugging in Visual Studio Code on ARM devices is only supported in 64-bit systems.

 Debug from Visual Studio Code (cross-platform)

-Enable SSH on the Raspberry Pi
+Enable SSH on the SBC

 curl -sSL https://aka.ms/getvsdbgsh | /bin/sh /dev/stdin -v latest -l ~/vsdbg